HilaBarkan6/Advanced_Topics/EX2/readme.md

 Mabye more tests
 Check what going on in the forum
-We need to make sure that in every case of polymorphism, we declare a virtual destructor in the base class
+We need to make sure that in every case of polymorphism, we declare a virtual destructor in the base class according to lecture 8, the only place where we can make down cast is in BattleInfo (unless there is something from our implementation)